 Hood was known for his humorous and poetic contributions to newspapers and magazines.
 His most famous poems are ‘Song of the Shirt’ about a seamstress, and ‘Song of the Labourer’.
 Both of these poems indicate a strong empathy for the working class.

 He suffered throughout his life from poor health and died at the young age of 46.
-He was admired by many important authors and public people of his time such as Sir Robert Peel and the British novelist Thackeray.
+Many important authors and public people of his time, such as Sir Robert Peel and the British novelist Thackeray, admired Hood.

 About the performer